eaglerockdude/shine/README.md

 ##  Readme

-Rails application using Postgres, Angular, and Bootstrap
+#  Rails application using Postgres, Angular, and Bootstrap
+### *ken mcfadden* : oct 2016

+* Devise used for authentication

 * Bower used to install JS.